 Safely dispose of items.

-If you’re getting rid of bigger items, like a mattress or old washing machine, be sure to check your local ordinances to determine how to properly get rid of these items.
+If you’re getting rid of bigger items, like a mattress or an old washing machine, be sure to check your local ordinances to determine how to properly get rid of these items.
 You can donate a mattress to a charity, return it back to the manufacturer, or request a specific junk removal service that specializes in recycling mattresses to pick it up.
 Appliances can give off chemicals that leach into the soil and harm the environment, so don’t just throw them in the dump.
 Instead, have an appliance removal service come and recycle them for you.
 Or better yet, give them away to a family member or friend.

 When you learn how to declutter your home you are well on your way to starting a greener life, and /or a life of minimalism.
 Follow the tips above to get started on your home today!